lumifyio/lumify/datasets/palantir/README.md

 6. Import ```/palantir/owl/palantir.owl```

+7. Modify ```ontology/palantir-import.owl``` as needed and import that owl file.

-7. Run the data import.
+8. Run the data import.
 The parameters will be the same as step 4 minus the ontologyexport argument.